MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 ## Examples

 The following code samples show how to use bulk operation messages.
-You can also download and run samples the following samples from [github.com/microsoft/PowerApps-Samples](https://github.com/microsoft/PowerApps-Samples):
+You can also download and run the following samples from [github.com/microsoft/PowerApps-Samples](https://github.com/microsoft/PowerApps-Samples):

 - [Sample: SDK for .NET Use CreateMultiple and UpdateMultiple (preview)](org-service/samples/create-update-multiple.md)
 - [Sample: Web API Use CreateMultiple and UpdateMultiple (preview)](webapi/samples/create-update-multiple.md)